dougbean/starbox-angular-io-2025/README.md

 This Angular version uses a .NET backend WebAPI and Sql Server.
 It uses template forms and reactive forms in various components.
 It uses RxJS to communicate with the back end.

+Run npm install to install the node packages.

 The backend can be found in this repository: https://github.com/dougbean/StarboxNet8CoreApiEF